sifat95/tesseract-fine-tuning/README.md

 Example dataset can be found [here](https://github.com/tesseract-ocr/tesstrain/blob/master/ocrd-testset.zip)

-* make training MODEL_NAME=name of the resulting model
+* make training MODEL_NAME=name of the resulting model \
+  START_MODEL=Name of the model to continue from.
+Default: '' \
+  TESSDATA=Path to the .traineddata directory to start finetuning from \
+  FINETUNE_TYPE=Impact

-It will generate a traineddata, box files, lstmf files and a list of all lstmf files.
-We will need the list and all lstmf files for fine-tuning.
+It will generate a traineddata(fine tuned), box files, lstmf files and a list of all lstmf files.

 For more information follow [this readme](https://github.com/tesseract-ocr/tesstrain)

-## Fine-Tuning
+## Fine-Tuning (Explained using tesseract command)

 * git clone https://github.com/tesseract-ocr/tesseract.git
 * git clone https://github.com/tesseract-ocr/tessdata_best.git